mochenyang/mochenyang.github.io/_posts/2018-08-11-Algorithmic-Fairness.md

 **Data pre-processing** tries to manipulate training data to get rid of discrimination embedded in the data.

+- Calders et al, (2009) proposed two methods of cleaning the training data: (1) flipping some labels, and (2) assign unique weight to each instance, with the objective of removing dependency between outcome labels and the protected attribute.
+The first approach of flipping training labels is also discussed in Kamiran and Calders (2009).

 **Algorithm modification** directly modifies machine learning algorithms to take into account fairness constraints.
+A general principle is that simply removing the protected attribute from training data is not enough to get rid of discrimination, because other correlated attributes can still bias the predictions.
+This problem is known as **redlining**.

-Calders and Verwer (2010) propose to modify naive Bayes model in three different ways: (i) change the conditional probability of a class given the protected attribute; (ii) train two separate naive Bayes classifiers, one for each group, using data only in each group; and (iii) try to estimate a "latent class" free from discrimination.
+- Calders and Verwer (2010) propose to modify naive Bayes model in three different ways: (i) change the conditional probability of a class given the protected attribute; (ii) train two separate naive Bayes classifiers, one for each group, using data only in each group; and (iii) try to estimate a "latent class" free from discrimination.
+- Kamiran et al. (2010) develop a discrimination-aware decision tree model, where the criteria to select best split takes into account not only homogeneity in labels but also heterogeneity in the protected attribute in the resulting leaves.

 **Model post-processing** changes how the predictions are made from a model in order to achieve fairness goals.

+- Kamiran et al. (2010) propose to re-label the instances in the leaf nodes of a decision tree, with the objective to minimize accuracy loss and reduce discrimination.
+The predictions on unseen data are made not based on majority rule with the re-labeled leaf nodes.